Find a Qualified Attorney Near You

 You have a copyright in your fantasy series that the law requires others to respect.
 The question is whether WriteAI violated it by training on your works to generate derivative works.
 At this time, the law isn’t clear on whether you can sue an AI company for copyright infringement based on the work it produces.
 That’s not to say you couldn’t sue them for some other reason if warranted, such as:

-You would definitely want to consult an experienced attorney if you were planning to sue it for Benedict's Kerilbow's Threat.
+It would be wise to consult an experienced attorney if you were planning to sue the AI model for Benedict’s Kerilbow’s Threat.

 Training AI and the Fair Use Doctrine